 If the child’s physician wishes to delay immunization for any reason, it must be documented by the physician and kept on file at the center.
 When your child receives the needed vaccine, please bring the child’s’ immunization record to the day-care to make a copy for the file.
 Reminder: Failure to provide notification of updated immunizations within one month of immunization due date may result in termination of care for your child at this center.

 InsuranceThe Children’s Educare Center does not carry accident insurance for children enrolled.
 Please review your own personal insurance to be certain that you and your children have the proper coverage.

 StaffAll full-time staff have training in Early Childhood or a related field.

 Should a parent have any questions or concerns about staff, please direct them to the director or assistant director of the daycare.

-Student TeachersThe Children’s Educare Center is an on-the-job training site for Lake Area Tech students from various programs.
+Student TeachersThe Children’s Educare Center is an on-the-job training site for Lake Area Technical College students from various programs.

 DisciplineThe staff will be guided by the following principles in a manner appropriate to the child’s age and developmental level and abilities.

 - Each child is a precious, important person and needs to feel good about him/herself.